meirinberg/PenPlotter/README.md

 ## First Iteration Challenges
-We decided to use a 3D printer to develop the customized parts that interact with the motor.
+We decided to use a 3D printer to create the parts that interact with the motors.
 Our first prints revealed critical flaws in our design.
 The first iteration prints can be seen below.
 <p align="center">
   <img src="https://github.com/meirinberg/PenPlotter/blob/main/images/FirstIteration.jpg" width="300">
 </p>